paulononaka/the_classic_movies_app_example/docs/Technical_Notes.md

 ### Areas for Improvement
 - **Image caching**: No proper image caching strategy implemented.
-- **Environment variables in CI/CD**: Environment variables need to be properly passed using dart-define in the CI/CD pipeline and potentially encrypted for security.
+- **Environment variables**: Although we are using dart-define, environment variables could be encrypted for more security.
-- **Web platform issues**: Web platform stopped working and requires further investigation.
 - **Favorites functionality**: The feature to mark and save favorite movies is not yet implemented.
-- **CI/CD release pipeline**: The release process is not automated in the CI/CD pipeline.
+- **CI/CD release pipeline**: The release process is not automated in the CI/CD pipeline for Android and iOS.

 ## Technical Rationale for Current Implementation